-I testified before the Department of Justice about a federal fraud case.
+I testified before the Department of Justice in a federal fraud case.
 That experience is why SureVett exists.

 My name is Nathan Hart, and trust verification has been the thread running through my entire career.